Michael Jackson’s Nephew, Taj, Slams Family’s Absence In ‘The Apollo’ Documentary

 “Where is the Jackson 5?
 The group you helped launch on your stage.
 Black artists and celebs need to take note.
 This can happen to you too in the future.
 Not just my family, I’m so disappointed.
 Did @HBO @HBODocs make you edit them out.”

 HBO aired the Leaving Neverland documentary, which covers allegations of sexual abuse against Jackson.
-Supporters and family members of the late pop star’s family believe the film is a cash-grab meant to profit off of destroying the singer’s legacy.
+Supporters and family members of the late pop star’s family believe the film is a cash-grab meant to profit off destroying the singer’s legacy.
 Taj’s reference to the possibility of HBO control over editing The Apollo appears to suggest he believes the network is intent on undermining his uncle’s legacy.

 Since the release of Leaving Neverland, Jackson’s estate and HBO have been in a legal dispute.
-The movie has also sparked a reevaluation of Jackson’s legacy, as evidenced by MTV’s decision to quietly removing the star’s name from its Video Vanguard Award in August.
+The movie has also sparked a reevaluation of Jackson’s legacy, as evidenced by MTV’s decision to quietly remove the star’s name from its Video Vanguard Award in August.

 The Soul of American Culture.